-As the name implies, UCA is the theory that all extant life on earth shares a common ancestor if you go back far enough.
+As the name implies, Universal Common Ancestry (UCA) is the theory that all extant life on earth shares a common ancestor if you go back far enough.
 This theory makes several quantitive predictions: trends in data that we really have to observe if UCA really is correct.
 Among these is the idea of molecular convergence as you go back in time.

-In other words, if you could travel back in time, say, 3 million years, and find the ancestors of today’s humans and chimpanzees, you would expect them to be more similar to each other than modern humans and chimps are today.
-This is because the two independent lineages have been evolving independently since they diverged about 6 million years ago.
-This is why we expect to find more dissimilarities at the molecular (DNA and protein) level with increasing time since our last common ancestors: we’re more similar to chimps than gorillas, more similar to gorillas than orangutans, and so on.
+In other words, if you could travel back in time, say, 3 million years, and find the ancestors of today’s humans and the ancestors of today’s chimpanzees, you would expect them to be more similar to each other than modern humans and chimps are to one another today.
+This is because the two independent lineages have been evolving independently since they diverged about 7 million years ago.
+We expect to find more dissimilarities at the molecular (DNA and protein) level with increasing time since our last common ancestors: we’re more similar to chimps than gorillas, more similar to gorillas than orangutans, and so on.

 Of course, we can’t actually go back in time and take DNA samples of our ancient ancestors (although ancient DNA can be very informative), but we can do the next best thing: perform ancestral gene reconstruction analyses.
 I won’t go into detail about this method in this post, suffice it to say that it’s an accurate method of inferring gene sequences of an ancestor of a given set of extant sequences.

 So, the stage is set for a formal test of UCA.
 It’s possible to take a set of extant species and compare how similar their sequences are, then reconstruct the ancestral sequences and see if these are more similar or not.
 That’s exactly what White, Zhong, and Penny did in their paper.